Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation: Analysis

-for all $n\in\mathbb{N}$. \end{thm} \begin{proof} Let us denote by $\mathcal{L}(\theta_n)$ the law of $\theta_n$ obtained with Algorithm~\ref{algo:ipsem}.
-Then, we can decompose the expectation into a term describing the concentration of the $\pi^N_\Theta$ around $\theta^\star$, a term describing the convergence of~\eqref{eq: IPS noised} to its invariant measure, and a term describing the error induced by the time discretisation:
+for $C_2 > 0$ another constant independent of $t,n,N,\gamma, d_\theta, d_x$. \end{thrm} \begin{proof} Let us denote by $\mathcal{L}(\theta_n)$ the law of $\theta_n$ obtained with Algorithm~\ref{algo:ipsem}.
+Then, we can decompose the expectation into a term describing the concentration of the $\pi^N_\Theta$ around $\bar{\theta}^\star$, a term describing the convergence of~\eqref{eq: IPS noised} to its invariant measure, and a term describing the error induced by the time discretisation:

-where the first equality stems from the fact that $\delta_{\theta^\star}$ is a deterministic measure, the second inequality is a triangle inequality for Wasserstein distances, and the last inequality follows combining Proposition~\ref{prop:concentration}, \eqref{eq:ergocidity_theta} and Proposition~\ref{prop: discr error 1}. \end{proof}
+where the first equality stems from the fact that $\delta_{\bar{\theta}^\star}$ is the law of a constant random variable, the second inequality is a triangle inequality for Wasserstein distances, and the last inequality follows combining Proposition~\ref{prop:concentration}, Proposition~\ref{prop: conv to inv} and Proposition~\ref{prop: discr error 1}.
+For the second bound one simply replaces the bound for $W_2(\mathcal{L}(\bm{\theta}^N_{n\gamma}), \mathcal{L}_{\theta_0}(\theta_n))$ given by Proposition \ref{prop: discr error 1} by the bound given by Proposition \ref{prop: discr error 2}. \end{proof}